emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 ```

 ##### ResourceView
-The `ResourceView` class is a `View` subclass that adds Resource-specific state and handling for rendering a single
+The `ResourceView` class is a `View` subclass that adds `Resource`-specific state and handling for rendering a single
-Resource object.
-It handles the edit operations (edit, save, cancel) and rendering of the different variants of
+`Resource` object.
+It handles the edit operations (`edit`, `save`, `cancel`) and rendering of the different variants of
-the ResourceView in these view states.
-It also provides the ability to add messages to the end of the View as well
+the `ResourceView` in these view states.
+It also provides the ability to add messages to the end of the `View` as well
 as an optional YAML display showing the YAML that represents the resource.
 When editing, the YAML will display the
-actual structure that would be sent to Kubernetes apply.
+actual structure that the edge stack would send to Kubernetes apply.

 The developer will not subclass `ResourceView` but instead `IResourceView`, implementing the required methods there.